 If religious affiliation is elevated to the status of ethnicity, then it becomes viewed as practically unchangeable, fixed for the person’s lifetime, making the individual a prisoner of the religion in which he or she was born and raised.
 Conflating race or ethnicity with religion implies the negation of freedom of conscience.
-It also opens the door to social—or even legal censorship of criticism of religion, because if a religion is a “race”, then is not criticising religion a form of “racism”?
+It also opens the door to social—or even legal censorship of criticism of religion because if a religion is a “race”, then is not criticizing religion a form of “racism”?

 Racialism and Religion

-Consider the term “Islamophobia” which, despite being repeatedly challenged, has become widely accepted and used, mainly as a synonym for prejudice against Muslims.
+Consider the term “Islamophobia,” which, despite being repeatedly challenged, has become widely accepted and used mainly as a synonym for prejudice against Muslims.
 As is already well understood, there are at least two serious problems with the term:

-- The suffix “-phobia” implies an irrational fear, but to fear a religion, and, in particular, to fear a fundamentalist variant of that religion is not necessarily irrational.
+- The suffix “-phobia” implies an irrational fear, but to fear a religion, and, in particular, to fear a fundamentalist variant of that religion, is not necessarily irrational.
 Indeed, it may be prudent, even wise.

-What Islamists are trying to do with Islam—unfortunately with considerable success so far—has already occurred with Judaism.
+What Islamists are trying to do with Islam—unfortunately, with considerable success so far—has already occurred with Judaism.
 Consider the noun “Jew”.
 It has two principal meanings:

 - An adherent of the religion Judaism.